-On the secondary On the primary To restart HDR Read-only offline (onmode -k) error.
-Follow the procedures in "Restarting HDR o clusters if the secondary server fails" on pag TIBIC IS CATHER OIL 24-16.
+On the secondary On the primary To restart HDR Read-only offline (onmode -k) Primary displays: DR: Receive error.
+HDR is turned off.
+Treat it as you would a failure of the secondary.
+Follow the procedures in "Restarting HDR or RS clusters if the secondary server fails" on page 24-16.